 Splatter: Ghost Squad (2018)

 Classifying these splatter films is really difficult.
 Their lineage can be traced back to the absolutely legendary Tetsuo: The Iron Man, and they are often considered body horror.
 Yet, each of these films has an added element of extreme gore and pure insanity that makes it feel wrong to place them in the standard body horror category.
-Films like Tokyo Gore Police, The Machine Girl and Meatball Machine all feature absolutely insane practical effects, whacky premises, and enough gallons of blood to make Bruce Campbell blush.
+Films like Tokyo Gore Police, The Machine Girl, and Meatball Machine all feature absolutely insane practical effects, whacky premises, and enough gallons of blood to make Bruce Campbell blush.

-The film we are covering as part of the journey is mind-boggling Ghost Squad, directed by Noboru Iguchi, one of the premier directors of the splatter subgenre, and filled with more WTF moments than your mind can accept.
+The film we are covering as part of the journey is the mind-boggling Ghost Squad, directed by Noboru Iguchi, one of the premier directors of the splatter subgenre, and filled with more WTF moments than your mind can accept.

-The film follows a suicidal young woman named Reka who can see ghosts.
+The film follows a suicidal young woman named Reka, who can see ghosts.
 One day, the ghosts start talking to her.
 They want revenge against the men who killed them, and Reka is the only one who can help.
 Sounds pretty sane, right?
 Wrong!
 The only way the ghosts can hurt the living is by first kissing Reka.
 One ghost’s arm transforms into a giant meat hammer, another into a rabid dog named Grudge Dog.
-And when they round up all the men who wronged them, they bring out their secret ghost weapon: the baby gun that shoots cries and makes men weep?
+And when they round up all the men who wronged them, they bring out their secret ghost weapon: the baby gun that shoots cries and makes men weep.
 Or something?

 It’s a hard film to explain without sounding crazy.
 But it’s absolutely worth the watch.
 Just be warned, it gets weird… like really, really weird.

 Ghost Squad is currently streaming on Tubi.